 “For what?”
 Rory asked hesitantly.

-“Hey-” Rory started, but The Doctor started speaking on the phone, Rose standing close next to him with her arms crossed.
+“Hey-” Rory started, but The Doctor started speaking into the reciever, Rose standing close next to him with her arms crossed.

 “Oi!
 I didn’t say you could go!”
 He yelled angrily.
 “Article 57 of the Shadow Proclamation.
 This is a fully established, level-five planet-- And you were gonna burn it?
 What?”
 He asked incredulously.
 Next to him Rose bit her thumb nail.
 “Did you think no one was watching?
 You lot… back here, now!”
 He demanded, snapping the mobile closed and tossing it back to the confused humans.